Tortugas-Consulting-LLC/find.torrent/README.md

 Configuration
 -------------
-Edit `config.example.ini` then move it to `config.ini`.
+Edit `src/config/config.example.ini` then copy it to `src/config/config.ini`.

 API Documentation
 -----------------
 A complete record of the API calls serviced by find.torrent is included here.
-Example data is used here for context.
+Example data is used for context.
 Responses are of the type [application/hal+json](http://stateless.co/hal_specification.html)

 Documentation for the service's API is provided in the following form.

-`METHOD /route/`
+`HTTP METHOD /route/`
 ```json
 {
   "JSON respone": "Huzzah!"